+This section outlines the methods, procedures, and techniques to be followed.
 This section describes the manner in which the research will be undertaken.
-Overarching methodology (descriptive, historical, quantitative) should be described and the steps involved explained.
-Where the methods used are well recognised in the discipline, they need only be briefly mentioned.
-Where they are not standard, or are innovative, a more detailed description is required, so that their viability can be assessed.
-This section should contain a description of "subjects" or research participants where appropriate, details of the sample size, a description of the study site if appropriate, the intended data analysis methods/techniques, the proposed time schedule for the research and ethical issues.
-Where there are ethical issues relating to human and animal subjects approval must be obtained from the University Ethics Committee.
-Key question: HOW?
+The overarching methodology (descriptive, historical, quantitative) should be described, and the steps involved should be explained.
+Where the methods used are well established in the discipline, they need only be briefly mentioned.
+Where they are not standard or are innovative, a more detailed description is required so that their viability can be assessed.
+This section should contain a description of "subjects" or research participants where appropriate, details of the sampling technique and sample size, a description of the study site if appropriate, the intended data analysis methods/techniques, the proposed time schedule for the research, and ethical issues.
+Where there are ethical issues relating to human and animal subjects, approval must be obtained from the University Ethics Committee.
+The key question: HOW?

-Length: 1 page

-Section 5: References
+Length: 1 page Section 5: References